perezsergioace/programming-concepts-class/Starting_Out_With_Python_TextBook/chapter_1_notes.md

 ### **Other Types of Data**
 Computers are often referred to as digital devices.
 The term *digital* can be used to describe anything that uses binary numbers. *Digital data* is data that is stored in binary format, and a *digital device* is any device that works with binary data.
 </details>

+## **How a Program Works**

+### **Concept:**
+A computer's CPU can only understand instructions that are written in machine language.
+Because people find it very difficult to write entire programs in machine language, other programming languages have been invented.